My near philosophical musings about the world in general its problems and possible ways out.

 It’s time to digitally transform the political governance of entire nations.

-There are many complaints to be heard about the behavior of politicians, the low quality of their decisions, their selfishness and their lack of vision.
+There are many complaints to be heard about the behaviour of politicians, the low quality of their decisions, their selfishness and their lack of vision.
 Some elected leaders of world powers are even accused to be morally unfit for their job.

 According to a recent cover story of the time magazine, the “strongmen” are on the rise worldwide, their unpredictable, largely incoherent emissions meanwhile are widely feared – once they are elected into their respective offices.
 Populist ad hoc decisions lead to discrimination of minorities up to outright genocides, regional wars or the implementation of "voodoo economics", or they are simply ruining the national budget entrusted to them in an helpless attempt to fulfil their insane campaign pledges.
 In short they usually do more harm than good.